 • Students wishing to transfer to senior colleges or universities should consult the ADJ Program Director for articulation agreements and further requirements particularly in the general core classes.

 *Students completing the Administration of Justice degree online may opt for PED-116 Lifetime Wellness and Fitness.
-Those in residence must take PED-107 Exercise and Nutrition I.
+Those in residence must complete ADJ-195 Topics in Law Fit.